abhineet123/MTF/Config/ReadMe.md

 			u: USB camera
 			f: Firewire camera (only ViSP and Xvision  pipelines; USB camera option(u) can be used to access Firewire cameras with OpenCV as long as no USB cameras are attached too)
+			p: PointGrey Firewire camera (accessed using the FlyCapture SDK - only ViSP pipelines;

 	 Parameter:	'actor_id'
 		Description: